-The term foot rot or ‘hoof rot’ is one that might be used on your farm to describe a sore foot.
+The term foot rot or “hoof rot” is one that might be used on your farm to describe a sore foot.
 Before explaining the disorder itself, let’s first check whether Google can shed some light on the definition.
-Actually, none can be found when using ‘hoof rot’ to refer to cattle.
-Rather, it is commonly used to describe infection of the hoof in sheep, goats, and horses.
-Interestingly, the actual term used to describe ‘hoof rot’ in cattle is ‘foot rot’ or ‘foul-in-the-foot’.
+Actually, none can be found when using “hoof rot” to refer to cattle.
+Rather, this term is commonly used to describe an infection of the hoof in sheep, goats, and horses.

-To be clear, we will use ‘foot rot’ for this post, also referring to its scientific name, Interdigital necrobacillosis.
-However, we must be careful not to use this name to describe all lameness or different clinical pictures.
+To be clear, we will use the term “foot rot” in this post, and also refer to its scientific name, Interdigital necrobacillosis.
+However, we must be careful to not use this name to describe all lameness or different clinical pictures.
 This disorder is actually not a disease of the claw directly, but affects the subcutaneous tissue near the claw, particularly the tissues between the toes.

-Much has been written about the disorder and my aim in this post is to briefly present the scientific facts and share with you my experience as a professional hoof trimmer.
+Much has been written about the disorder, and my aim in this post is to briefly present the scientific facts and share with you my experiences as a professional hoof trimmer.

 What is the cause and what are the symptoms of foot rot?